andrewt0301/hse-acos-course/docs/grades.md

 #### General Advice

- * It is recommended to equally maximize each module score.
+ * Maximize score for each of the modules.
- * Bonuses are separated by module and costs +20% total.
+ * Note that bonuses are separated by module.
  * Visit classes.
  * Do not cheat (it costs).